/* Autogenerated with Kurento Idl */

 * RecorderEndpoint can store media into local files or send it to a remote

-* RecorderEndpoint, the media coming from the former will be encapsulated
+* RecorderEndpoint, the media coming from the former will be muxed into the

-* the selected recording format and stored in the designated location.
+* selected recording format and stored in the designated location.

 * </p>